holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c)** Any Circle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
 If the Facilitator believes the Proposer is not answering them in good faith, the Facilitator must deem the Proposal dropped.
 - **(d)** The Objector may suggest an amended Proposal, and offer reasonable arguments for why it should resolve the Tension.
 Then, upon the Objector’s request, the Proposer must present a reasonable argument for why the amended Proposal would fail to resolve the Tension in at least one of the examples the Proposer used to illustrate the Tension.
 If needed, the Proposer may add another example to illustrate why the amended Proposal would fail to resolve the Tension.
 If the Facilitator believes the Proposer is unable or unwilling to do so, the Facilitator must deem the Proposal dropped.

+#### 3.3.5 Integrative Election Process

+In addition to making a Proposal, any Circle Member may also initiate the Circle's Governance Process by calling for an election for a Circle Rep, Facilitator, or Secretary.
+The acting Facilitator must then enact the ***“Integrative Election Process”*** as follows:

+- **(a) Describe Role:** First, the Facilitator identifies the target Role and chooses a term for the election.
+The Facilitator may also present other information relevant to the election.
+During this step and the next, no one may comment on any potential candidates.
+- **(b) Nominate Candidates:** Each Circle Member uses a ballot or another private forum to name the eligible candidate whom the Circle Member believes is the best fit for the Role.
+Circle Members must label their ballot with their own name as well, and no one may abstain or nominate multiple people.
+- **(c) Nomination Sharing Round:** During this step, the Facilitator shares the contents of each ballot with all Circle Members.
+For each ballot, the nominator states why he or she believes their nominee would be a good fit for the Role, and no one else responds.
+The nominator may not comment on other potential candidates beyond their nominee.
+- **(d) Nomination Change Round:** Once all nominations are shared, any Circle Member may change their nomination and explain the reason for the change.
+No responses are allowed.
+- **(e) Make a Proposal:** The Facilitator counts the nominations, and makes a Proposal to elect the candidate with the most.
+If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Role is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each Circle Member who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
+- **(f) Objection Round:** The Facilitator asks each Circle Member if they see any Objections to the Proposal.
+If any Objections surface, the Facilitator may either allow discussion to attempt to resolve them, or discard the Proposal.
+If discarded, the Facilitator must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.

+A Circle may adopt a Policy to define a time limit for nominating a candidate or responding to a Proposal during the Integrative Election Process.
+After that time limit is reached, the Facilitator must exclude anyone who has not responded from the remainder of the process.

+#### 3.3.6 Surrogates for Facilitator & Secretary

+A surrogate may act as Facilitator or Secretary while the Role is unfilled.
+A surrogate may also fill in when the normal Facilitator or Secretary is unavailable when needed, or requests a surrogate for any reason.

+Whenever a surrogate is needed, the surrogate is, in this order of precedence:

+- **(a)** someone specified by the person to be replaced; or
+- **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
+- **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
+- **(d)** the first Circle Member to declare themselves acting as surrogate.

-### 3.5 Governance Meetings
+### 3.4 Governance Meetings

+In addition to processing Proposals made asynchronously outside of meetings, each Circle will also hold regular ***"Governance Meetings"*** to enact the Circle’s Governance Process in real time.
+At any point while the Circle is processing a Proposal asynchronously, any Circle Member may request the Proposal go to a Governance Meeting for real-time processing instead, and the asynchronous processing must then immediately stop.
-The Secretary of a Circle is responsible for scheduling ***"Governance Meetings"*** to enact the Circle’s Governance Process.
-The Circle's Facilitator is responsible for facilitating Governance Meetings in alignment with the rules herein.

-In addition to any regular Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
+The Circle's Secretary is responsible for scheduling its Governance Meetings, and its Facilitator is responsible for facilitating them in alignment with the rules herein.
+In addition to any regularly-scheduled Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
 The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Roles.
 In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

-#### 3.5.1 Attendance
+#### 3.4.1 Attendance

 All Circle Members of a Circle may participate in its Governance Meetings.
 The acting Facilitator and Secretary may also participate even if they are not Circle Members of the Circle.
 In that case, they become temporary Circle Members for the duration of the meeting.